JeffreyWay/Laravel-4-Generators/readme.md

 Creating joinable/pivot tables can sometimes be confusing.

 - Should the table names be plural?
-- In what order do we correct the table names?
+- In what order do we write the table names to make Laravel happy?
 - What fields should be in the pivot table?

 This process can be automated now.
 Simply call the `generate:pivot`